 MIDDLE SCHOOL

 Grades six, seven and eight are typically considered the middle school or junior high years.
 These are the years that form a bridge from elementary education to high school education.
-During this time, many parents begin to lose confidence in their ability to homeschool.
+During this time, some parents begin to lose confidence in their ability to homeschool.
 However, there is no one better suited to continue to teach your child than you!

 If you have been homeschooling for any length of time you are aware of your student’s strengths and weaknesses and are better prepared to work with them during middle school.
 However, even if you are just starting to homeschool, as a parent you still know your student better than anyone and are well-suited to begin the homeschool journey.